What are the common signs of hearing loss?

 If any of the statements above apply to you, it is advisable that you get your hearing checked.
 Your Hearing Consultants are here to give you expert advice, when you’re ready.

 Our online hearing test is often the first step in determining whether you may have a hearing loss.
-Alternatively, you can book an appointment for us to complete a full hearing assessment, either in your home or at our Pocklington hearing clinic.
+Alternatively, you can book an appointment for us to complete a full diagnostic hearing assessment, either in your home or at one of our local hearing clinics.

 If you would first like to speak with one of our audiology team, please contact us to book a FREE telephone consultation.
 Our audiologist will contact you to listen to your concerns and advise you on the best next steps towards improving your hearing.